-In this video, I show you how to mobile optimize your landing page in Unbounce so that you can make changes specific to the mobile version of the page while leaving the desktop elements intact.
+Hey all!
+In this video, I show you how to optimize your landing page for mobile in Unbounce so that you can make changes specific to the mobile version of the page while leaving the desktop elements intact.

 The first thing you need to do when mobile-optimizing your page is click on “on” for mobile on the bottom right of your page.